e200/MakeAccessible/readme.md

 ```

+For more tips about best pratices, please, read our [best pratices](https://github.com/e200/MakeAccessible/) documentation.

 ## Support

 Need a new feature?
 Found a bug?
 Please open a [new issue](https://github.com/e200/MakeAccessible/issues/new) or send me an [email](mailto://eleandro@inbox.ru) and we'll fix it as soon as possible.

 ## Contributing

-Feel free to contribute forking, making your changes and making a pull request.
+Feel free to contribute forking, making changes and pull requests.

 ## Credits